cryptographaotearoa/cryptographaotearoa.github.io/_posts/2020-05-24-analysing-bitcoin-data-science-fundamentals.md

 <p><i>Do moments of political instability generally increase Bitcoin prices?</i><p>

 <p>This question is too broad to be useful, so how can we limit the concept of "political instability" to something meaningful?
-Once we define instability, we will need to figure out how to get Bitcoin prices, but let's start with defining "instability".</p>
+Once we define instability, we will need to figure out how to get Bitcoin prices, but let's start with defining political instability.</p>

 <h2>Question Definition</h2>